Estimated reading time: 3 minutes

 1. A Mental Health Technician Makes a Difference in Patients’ Lives

-When you become a mental health technician, you’ll be spending more time with your patients than doctors or other members of the treatment team.
+When you become a mental health technician, you’ll be spending more time with your patients than doctors or other treatment team members.
 A big part of your job is to carry out the treatment plans put in place by doctors and report on a patient’s condition.